Childcare: I'll cut costs to boost workforce, says Chancellor Jeremy Hunt

 He has already announced that families on benefits will receive government childcare support up front.

-But he signalled that the government would not be able to help everyone.
+But he said the government would not be able to increase support for all.

-Expanding support beyond those on universal credit would be "expensive", he told the Sunday with Laura Kuenssberg programme.
+Further help for families that don't qualify for universal credit would be "expensive," he told the Sunday with Laura Kuenssberg programme.

+He added that ministers "would like to help everyone" - but added: "You can't always do everything at once."

+The government has already announced a plan to speed up childcare support payments to parents on universal credit will feature in the Budget.